cyd01/KiTTY/README.md

 * A light chat server is hidden in KiTTY
 * A hidden text editor is integrated into KiTTY

+### How to compile
+Jump into the x.yy_My_PuTTY\windows directory then run the command:

+    make -f MAKEFILE.MINGW putty.exe

 Original website is [http://kitty.9bis.com/](http://kitty.9bis.com/ "KiTTY website").